 Retail in West Layton

-There are great places to visit near West Layton including some great waterfalls, ruins, historic monuments, hiking areas, villages, rivers and streams, towns, caves, limestone pavements, geological features, mountains, cities, historic buildings, hills, castles, country parks, parks, gardens and ancient sites.
+There are great places to visit near West Layton including some great waterfalls, ruins, historic monuments, hiking areas, villages, rivers and streams, towns, caves, limestone pavements, mountains, cities, historic buildings, hills, geological features, castles, old mines, country parks, parks, gardens and ancient sites.

-West Layton has some unmissable hiking areas nearby like Deepdale, Cotterdale, Southerscales, Ingleton Waterfalls Trail, Swilla Glen, Baxenghyll Gorge, and Raven Ray.
+The area around West Layton boasts some of the best hiking areas including Deepdale, Cotterdale, Southerscales, Ingleton Waterfalls Trail, Swilla Glen, Baxenghyll Gorge, and Raven Ray.

-West Layton has some unmissable limestone pavements nearby like Southerscales, Malham Cove, and Warrendale Knotts Limestone Pavement.
+Limestone Pavements to visit near West Layton include Southerscales, Malham Cove, and Warrendale Knotts Limestone Pavement.

 There are a number of cities near West Layton including York, and Ripon.

-York Minster, Culloden Tower, and Beggar’s Bridge are great places to visit near West Layton if you like historic buildings.
+York Minster, Marton House, Norton Tower (ruin), Church of St Peter - Rylstone, Culloden Tower, and Beggar’s Bridge are great places to visit near West Layton if you like historic buildings.

-West Layton has some unmissable ancient sites nearby like Schoolboys Tower, Jubilee Cave, and Victoria Cave.
+There are a several good ancient sites in the West Layton area like Schoolboys Tower, Jubilee Cave, and Victoria Cave.

 West Layton History